MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 NuGet is a popular way to depend on code that you don't build.
 You can download NuGet packages by running the `dotnet restore` command either through the
-[.NET Core](../tasks/build/dotnet-core.md) task or directly in a script in your build pipeline.
+[.NET Core](../tasks/build/dotnet-core.md) task or directly in a script in your pipeline.

 ::: moniker range=">= tfs-2018"